Smokescreen (film)

-Smokescreen is a 1964 British crime drama film, written and directed by Jim O'Connolly and starring Peter Vaughan.
+Smokescreen is a 1964 British comedy crime drama film, written and directed by Jim O'Connolly and starring Peter Vaughan.

 Plot

 Mr Roper, an insurance investigator, travels to Brighton to assess the apparent death of a businessman after his burning car was seen crashing over a cliff into the sea.
 The insurance company is suspicious, as the man had only recently taken out life insurance for a large sum.
 The car is recovered and no body is found.
 Roper and the police have to find out whether they are dealing with an accident, an insurance fraud or a murder.